MaterializeInc/materialize/doc/developer/scratch.md

 ## Initial setup

-Materialize employees may follow the initial setup to gain access to our AWS accounts, as described [here](https://github.com/MaterializeInc/i2/blob/main/doc/aws-access.md).
+Materialize employees should follow the initial setup to gain CLI/API access to our AWS accounts, as described [here](https://github.com/MaterializeInc/i2/blob/main/doc/aws-access.md).

 ## Logging in